This post was originally published in September 2013 and was updated in September 2020.

-This past winter, I read Barbara Kingsolver's Animal, Vegetable, Miracle, a memoir about her family's yearlong effort to eat only locally produced food.
-Although my suburban townhome existence precludes me from raising chickens or growing a massive vegetable garden, I was inspired to buy a chest freezer for the garage and scheme about how to fill it.
-As Kingsolver points out, if you want to eat locally in January, you need to plan ahead during the summer and fall.
-Phase one of my food preservation scheme involved picking large quantities of strawberries and blueberries at a local berry farm and freezing them whole.
-Phase two involved buying large quantities of tomatoes at the farmer's market and turning them into tomato sauce.
-I haven't figured out phase three yet, but I suspect that it will involve the twenty pound banana squashes at the farm stand that are calling my name.
+Several years ago, I read Barbara Kingsolver's Animal, Vegetable, Miracle, a memoir about her family's yearlong effort to eat only locally produced food.
+Although my suburban town house existence precludes me from raising chickens or growing a massive vegetable garden, I was inspired to buy a chest freezer for our garage—as Kingsolver points out, if you want to eat locally in January, you need to plan ahead during the summer and fall.

 - 1/3 cup olive oil

 - 1/2 teaspoon pepper

 - cooking spray (optional)

 Heat olive oil in a large stock pot over medium heat.
 Add the onion and garlic and cook until the onion is softened and the garlic is golden, about five minutes.
 Add the tomatoes and rosemary to the stockpot and bring to a boil.